-There is a great collection of resources on autism with eating disorders on the PEACE Pathway.
-(Note that autistic people can suffer from any of the eating disorders, not just ARFID).
+For help on autism combined with eating disorders, please see my page here.
+Note that autistic people can suffer from any of the eating disorders, not just ARFID.

 Here are books recommended by Paola Falcoski for ARFID:

-Parents of children with ARFID like those and also these below:
+Parents of children with ARFID like the above and also these:

 Many of the treatment approaches I talk about on this website are unlikely to be appropriate to ARFID.
 A parent emailed me this:

 The patient most likely wants to eat and gain weight, so the more heavy-handed or punitive techniques employed by some parents of younsters with anorexia should be avoided.
 We should never place demands on an ARFID patient to eat a particular food they are not comfortable with.
 First, it’s not likely to work, and second, it risks creating more anxiety and making the food aversions worse.
 There is a difference between anorexia ‘fear foods’ and ARFID food aversions.